Understanding du vs df: Measuring Disk Usage Correctly

 How to Read It

-• Trailing (deleted): Flag for files that are unlinked but still open
+• Trailing (deleted): the flag for files that are unlinked but still open

 Release the Space